cryptodread/sensei-wrapper/README.md

 # Wrapper for Sensei

+Under developmment, remaining items:
+- launch ui button should go to .local/admin/nodes (or .onion/admin/nodes)
+- API_HOST for sensei should be set correctly to use .onion
+- Username and Password should show in the properties page.
+- Confirm electrum server is no longer needed

 `Sensei` is a lightning node implementation for everyone .
 This .s9pk wrapper will allow you to run Sensei on your Embassy.